3 Muscle Groups That Boxing Strengthens

 The majority of the muscles in the legs are long and stretch great distances.
 All muscles work together to allow you a wide range of motion.
 The largest muscle masses in the leg include the thigh and the calf.
 Boxing trains these two the most, targeting specifically the quadriceps.

-As you move forward and backward, from side to side, and in compound motion, you strengthen the leg muscles.
+You strengthen the leg muscles as you move forward and backward, from side to side, and in compound motion.

 During training and in actual competition, you are constantly moving.
 It’s important to have strong legs.
-Movement in the legs also expend the most energy and burn the most calories, so you have to make sure they are running efficiently.
+Movement in the legs also expends the most energy and burns the most calories, so you have to make sure they are running efficiently.

 3) Abdomen, Obliques, Hip Flexors – Core Muscles